Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-Make sure you check behind the ears of your dog—dust and dirt can collect in the crevices, where it can lead to infections if it’s not cleaned!
+Make sure you check behind the ears of your dog—dust and dirt can collect in the crevices, which can lead to infections if it’s not cleaned!

 Remember to begin grooming as early as possible, so your dog can become familiar with the task and learn to enjoy it.

 Black German Shepherds are pretty much the same as regular German Shepherds.
 The main difference is that they’re all-black from birth and that they have somewhat straighter backs.
 You can train them and treat them as you would any other form of the breed, and they will be happy.

 - Willis M. B. The German Shepherd Dog: A Genetic History.
 Howell Book House, 1992, 439 p.

 - J.A.
 Kerns, J. Newton & E.M.
 Rubin, Characterization of the dog Agouti gene and a nonagoutimutation in German Shepherd Dogs, Mammalian Genome, 2004, 798-808p.